Ronda Rousey: Raw Women's Champion and hiatus (2018–2022)

-SmackDown Women's Champion (2022)
+SmackDown Women's Champion; storyline with Shayna Baszler (2022–2023)

 On January 29, 2022, at the Royal Rumble, Rousey returned to WWE as a face, entering at No. 28 in the Women's Royal Rumble match and eliminating Brie Bella, Nikki A.S.H, and Shotzi.
 She won by last eliminating Charlotte Flair, thus earning a championship match at WrestleMania 38.
 On the February 4 episode of SmackDown (her first appearance on the SmackDown brand), Rousey chose to challenge Flair for the SmackDown Women's Championship at WrestleMania 38.
 At Elimination Chamber on February 19, Rousey and Naomi defeated Flair and Sonya Deville.
 Rousey's rift with Flair continued over the next few weeks, and on the first night of WrestleMania 38 on April 2, Flair defeated Rousey to retain the title, ending Rousey's undefeated singles streak and giving Rousey her second loss.
 On the following SmackDown, Rousey challenged Flair to an "I Quit" match, which she declined.
 However, the match was subsequently granted and scheduled for WrestleMania Backlash on May 8, where Rousey defeated Flair to win the title.

-On the May 13 episode of SmackDown, she retained her title against Raquel Rodriguez in an open challenge.
+On the May 13, 2022 episode of SmackDown, she retained her title against Raquel Rodriguez in an open challenge.
 At Money in the Bank on July 2, Rousey retained her title against Natalya, but after the match, Liv Morgan successfully cashed in her Money in the Bank contract on Rousey, ending her reign at 55 days.
 Rousey then challenged Morgan for the title at SummerSlam 2022.
 At the event on July 30, Rousey lost to Morgan in controversial fashion, with Morgan winning by pinfall despite submitting to Rousey's armbar while her shoulders were down.
 After the match, Rousey attacked Morgan and the referee.
 As a result of attacking the referee, Rousey was (kayfabe) suspended from WWE.
 After her suspension was lifted, Rousey won a fatal five-way elimination match on the September 9 episode of SmackDown to earn a rematch against Morgan for the SmackDown Women's Championship at Extreme Rules.
 The following week, Morgan challenged Rousey to an Extreme Rules match for the title, which Rousey accepted.
 At the event on October 8, Rousey defeated Morgan to win her second SmackDown Women's Championship.

-On the October 28 episode of SmackDown, Rousey retained her title against the returning Emma in an open challenge.
+On the October 28, 2022 episode of SmackDown, Rousey retained her title against the returning Emma in an open challenge.
 At Survivor Series: WarGames on November 26, Rousey retained her title against Shotzi with help from Shayna Baszler.
 On the December 30 episode of SmackDown, Rousey retained her title against Raquel Rodriguez.
 After the match, Rousey was confronted by the returning Charlotte Flair, who challenged Rousey to an impromptu title match, which she accepted.
 Rousey ended up losing the title to Flair in under a minute, ending her second reign at 83 days.